-New development should aim to meet a high level of energy efficiency as follows:
+New development should aim to meet a high level of energy efficiency where achievable, by:

-- a) Residential development should achieve approximately a 20% improvement above the target emission rate of Building Regulations Part L 2013 for dwellings. - b) Non-residential developments should meet the relevant design category of Buildings Research Establishment BREEAM building standard "excellent".
+- a) Exceeding the target emission rate of Building Regulations Part L 2013 for dwellings. - b) Meeting the relevant design category of Buildings Research Establishment BREEAM building standard "excellent" for non-residential development.